Stimulus–response model: Bounded response functions

 where $\Phi(x)$ is the cumulative distribution function of the normal distribution.

 Hill equation

 In biochemistry and pharmacology, the Hill equation refers to two closely related equations, one of which describes the response (the physiological output of the system, such as muscle contraction) to Drug or Toxin, as a function of the drug's concentration.
 The Hill equation is important in the construction of dose-response curves.
 The Hill equation is the following formula, where $E$ is the magnitude of the response, [A] is the drug concentration (or equivalently, stimulus intensity), $\mathrm{EC}_{50}$ is the drug concentration that produces a half-maximal response and $n$ is the Hill coefficient.

-Note that the Hill equation rearranges to a logistic function with respect to the logarithm of the dose (similar to a logit model).
+The Hill equation rearranges to a logistic function with respect to the logarithm of the dose (similar to a logit model).

+Founder of the Model

+Ivan Pavlov

+Pavlov started studying the digestive system in dogs by performing chronic implants of fistulas in the stomach, by which he was able to show with extreme clarity that the nervous system plays a dominant role in the regulation of the digestive process.
+Experiments on digestion led to the development of the first experimental model of learning, in which a neutral stimulus acquires the capacity to evoke a specific response further to repeated pairing with another stimulus that evokes the response.

+Edward Thorndike

+Thorndike, who proposed the model, believed that learning stemmed from stimulus and response.
+Pavlov popularized and revolutionized the theory though by experimenting on the dogs.